This Strawberry Orange Sorbet uses naturally sweet fruit like Cuties to make a delicious frozen treat!

 We added all the frozen fruit to our Yonanas machine.
 It really does make the perfect texture for fruit based ice creams and sorbets.
 But you can also blend it up in a blender or a food processor, If you first let the fruit soften for about 15 minutes.
 You want it frozen, but still soft enough to blend without adding liquid

-Honestly, with a fruit based sorbet and chocolate dipped fruit, we can enjoy Valentines without getting that sugar induced sickness and sluggishness!
+Honestly, with a fruit based sorbet and chocolate dipped fruit, we can enjoy dessert without getting that sugar induced sluggishness!
 I love that we can enjoy dessert with fruit as the main ingredient and that my kids love it so much.

 This post was sponsored by Cuties.
 However, the ideas and recipe are mine and I can’t imagine getting through the winter without them!

 - 3 medium bananas frozen